dontfollowsean/slackspot/README.md

 ## Endpoints

 ### `/nowplaying`
-Returns a json object containing metadata about the song currently playing or 404 when there is no music playing.
+Returns a json object containing metadata about the song currently playing or 204 (No Content) when there is no music playing.
 ```json
 {
 	"title": "Song Title",